-If the video card you are using on the target uses custom software and you are accessing the target through MPC or VKC, you may need to change the maximum refresh rate of the monitor in order for the refresh rate to take affect on the target.
+If the video card you are using on the target uses custom software and you are accessing the target through MPC or VKC, you may need to change the maximum refresh rate of the monitor in order for the refresh rate to take effect on the target.

-To adjust the monitor refresh rate:
+- To adjust the monitor refresh rate:

-- 1. In Windows®, select Display Properties > Settings > Advanced to open the Plug and Play dialog. - 2.
-Click on the Monitor tab. - 3.
-Set the 'Screen refresh rate' to any rate above 100Hz. - 4.
-Click OK and then OK again to apply the setting.
+- 1. In Windows®, select Display Properties > Settings > Advanced to open the Plug and Play dialog.

+- 2. Click on the Monitor tab.

+- 3. Set the 'Screen refresh rate'.

+- 4. Click OK and then OK again to apply the setting.